10 ways to prevent cheating on online exams:

 In many schools, once you have referred a student’s work to the dean’s office or disciplinary committee, the case is out of your hands.
 Ensure that students know what the consequences of academic dishonesty will be and that the responsibility lies with them to avoid those consequences.

-Reasons that students cheat on exams
+Why do students cheat on exams?

 Students may need a certain GPA to maintain a scholarship or to avoid academic probation.
 They may fear disappointing their parents.
 They may have to work full-time and not be able to focus on doing the work that they would otherwise have time to do.
-Students also cheat more often when they are tired.

 Students are conditioned from a young age to believe that we live in a competitive society.
 Think of how often we hear, “Winning isn’t everything; it’s the only thing.”
-We at Honorlock prefer “it’s not whether you win or lose, it’s how you play the game,” but we recognize that the desire to outperform others can motivate those who believe they can’t “win” fairly to employ questionable tactics.
+We prefer, “it’s not whether you win or lose, it’s how you play the game,” but we recognize that the desire to outperform others can motivate those who believe they can’t “win” fairly to employ questionable tactics.

 Lack of Preparation

-Surveys tell us that students are more apt to cheat on online proctored exams than those invigilated in a classroom.
+Surveys tell us that students are more apt to cheat on online proctored exams than those monitored in a classroom.
 Some treat it like that proverbial moment when the teacher has to step out of the classroom during a traditional test, and suddenly, it’s a free-for-all.
 Many who would otherwise be honest find cheating harder to resist when it seems easy to do without getting caught.

 Students feel more pride in themselves when they earn their grades and believe their peers are doing the same.
 Faculty and schools protect their good names when they are known for robustly upholding academic integrity.
-Online proctoring solutions such as Honorlock exist to support everyone in this process.